"Getting Into Guitar Improvising : A Systematic Approach To Soloing" provides numerous musical examples,

 diagrams.
 This intergrated approach to soloing can be applied to any style of music.
 This method will enhance

 the understanding of other materials including solo transcriptions.
-Many of the examples are on the companion CD.

 "Getting Into Guitar Styles"